 There are those clients who prefer self-help.
-One advantage with Bluehost’s choosing an issue before calling is that you will be directed to a help desk easily instead of queuing with other customers.
+One advantage of Bluehost’s choosing an issue before calling is that you will be directed to a help desk easily instead of queuing with other customers.

 Both companies provide customer support 24/7/365 phone and chat services.
 But the separating wedge is in terms of helpfulness and wait time.

-Therefore, in terms of customer support, Bluehost has an upper hand over GoDaddy due to their approach to solving issues.
+Therefore, in terms of customer support, Bluehost has an upper hand over GoDaddy due to its approach to solving issues.

 A good hosting company should be able to strike a balance between control and convenience.
 This is because many users it might be technical to handle.
 Therefore, it is paramount that their dashboard should be user-friendly and clean.

 Bluehost uses cPanel to host accounts.
-Mostly, a cPanel comes with a straightforward interface which is not polished.
+Mostly, a cPanel comes with a straightforward interface that is not polished.

 But Bluehost has polished their cPanel as compared to most hosting companies.
 They have partitioned it with different tabs, added many educational options and 1 click WordPress install button.

 GoDaddy on the other hand also uses the cPanel dashboard but you can get it at a cost.
 They ask for $1 per month for their cPanel.
 Their cPanel is also customized and made user-friendly as their Bluehost counterpart.